tartiflette/tartiflette-asgi/README.md

 [ASGI] adapter for the [Tartiflette] asynchronous GraphQL engine powered by [Starlette].

-Although it relies on Starlette for HTTP request processing, **`tartiflette-starlette` can be used with any ASGI web framework** that supports mounting ASGI sub-applications.
+**Note**: although it relies on Starlette for HTTP request processing, **`tartiflette-starlette` can be used with any ASGI web framework** that supports mounting ASGI sub-applications.

 [asgi]: https://asgi.readthedocs.io/
 [starlette]: https://www.starlette.io